1. The movement of molecules from a region of higher concentration to lower concentration is called ____________.

 Explanation: Active transport moves molecules against concentration gradient using energy.

-11. Symplastic movement of water occurs through:
+11. Symplastic movement of water occurs through ____________.

 A) Cell wall